-The district has established a plan for addressing sexual abuse and other maltreatment of children, which may be accessed at https://policyonline.tasb.org/Policy/Code/610?filter=FFG.
+The district has established a plan for addressing sexual abuse and other maltreatment of children, which may be accessed at https://pol.tasb.org/PolicyOnline/PolicyDetails?key=610&code=FFHA#legalTabContent.
 As an employee, it is important for you to be aware of warning signs that could indicate a child may have been or is being sexually abused or maltreated.
 Sexual abuse in the Texas Family Code is defined as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as a failure to make a reasonable effort to prevent sexual conduct with a child.
 Maltreatment is defined as abuse or neglect.
-Anyone who suspects that a child has been or may be abused or neglected has a legal responsibility under state law for reporting the suspected abuse or neglect following the procedures described above in Reporting Suspected Child Abuse.
+Anyone who has reasonable cause to believe that a child has been or may be abused or neglected has a legal responsibility under state law for reporting the suspected abuse or neglect following the procedures described above in Reporting Suspected Child Abuse.